 [Section XI.]
-Be it enacted by the authority aforesaid, That if any person or persons shall and do, from and after ten days after the publication of this act, willfully or maliciously break, thrown down or extinguish any lamp that is or shall be hung out or set up to light the said streets, lanes or alleys, or shall willfully damage the post, iron or other furniture thereof, every person so offending therein and being thereof convicted by the lawful testimony of one or more witness or witnesses before any one or more justice or justices of the peace for the said city shall forfeit and pay the sum of forty shillings for each lamp so broken, thrown down, extinguished or otherwise damaged, or for each post, iron or other furniture thereof so broken or damaged.
+Be it enacted by the authority aforesaid, That if any person or persons shall and do, from and after the publication of this act, willfully or maliciously break, throw down or extinguish any lamp that is or shall be hung out or set up to light the said streets, lanes or alleys, or shall willfully damage the post, iron or other furniture thereof, every person so offending therein, and being thereof convicted by the lawful testimony of one or more witness or witnesses before any one or more justice or justices of the peace for the said city, shall forfeit and pay the sum of forty shillings for each lamp so broken, thrown down, extinguished or otherwise damaged, or for each post, iron or other furniture thereof so broken or dam-And if any person or persons shall accidentally or undesignedly break, throw down or extinguish any of the lamps aforesaid, or damage any of the said posts, irons or sentry-boxes, and having so done shall fail of giving notice thereof to some one or more of the said wardens within twelve hours from the time of the said damage, every person so failing to give notice shall be liable to the same fine and forfeiture as if the offense was willful or malicious, but if timely notice be by him given as aforesaid he shall only pay such costs as in the judgment of the wardens aforesaid will fully repair the damage done, anything herein contained to the contrary notwithstanding.

 [Section XII.]
-And be it further enacted by the authority aforesaid, That the said wardens and assessors, the better to enable them to discharge the duties enjoined them by this act, shall choose and employ a fit and able person for their clerk, who shall, in books to be provided for that purpose by the wardens, [make such] entries and keep such accounts as he shall be directed to do by the wardens and assessors or a majority of them, from time to time, and shall also make such entries and keep such accounts as he shall be required to do by the wardens or a majority of them of all such matters and things enjoined them by this act, and also to do and perform all other duties by him to be done in pursuance of this act, for which he shall be allowed such a reasonable reward as the said wardens or any four of them shall appoint, which shall, by an order from the said wardens or any four of them, be paid him by the treasurer.
+And be it further enacted by the authority aforesaid, That the said wardens and assessors, the better to enable them to discharge the duties enjoined them by this act, shall choose and employ a fit and able person for their clerk, who shall, in books to be provided for that purpose by the wardens, make such entries and keep such accounts as he shall be directed to do by the wardens and assessors or a majority of them from time to time, and shall also make such entries and keep such accounts as he shall be required to do by the wardens or a majority of them of all such matters and things enjoined them by this act and also to do and perform all other duties by him to be done in pursuance of this act, for which he shall be allowed such a reasonable reward as the said wardens or any four of them shall appoint, which shall, by an order from the said wardens or any four of them, be paid him by the treasurer.